iboughtbed/nis-insights/README.md

 ## Acknowledgments

+- I created this project purely as an exercise in learning web design at a young age.
+All rights regarding any design inspirations remain with their respective owners.
 - Thank you to our dedicated team of writers and contributors.
 - Inspired by the passion for sharing knowledge within our school community.